danishayblack/engl-4110/implications.md

 Companies retain people's information for at least "some time."

 Edison's letter to Henry Ford about a new industrial civilization in 1912.
+Recognized the darkness surrounding it.

-Right to the future tense - accounts for individual's ability to imagine, intend, promise, and construct a future
+**Right to the future tense:** accounts for individual's ability to imagine, intend, promise, and construct a future

 If suerveillance capitalism disrupts a human home, what does it do to human nature?